Dennis-Huangm/NoisyVideo/README.md

 <details>
 <summary><strong>Step 0: Setup API keys</strong></summary>
 To use API models (e.g., GPT-4o, Gemini-Pro-V) for inference, or to utilize the LLM API as an evaluator or selector-extractor, you must first configure your API key.
+We recommend utilizing the OpenAI-compatible API schema to access all Video-LLMs.

  - ​ If you need to use the API, enter your key in the corresponding key field.
-These API keys will be automatically loaded during inference and evaluation.
-You can place the required API keys in the `$VLMEvalKit/.env` file or set them directly as environment variables.
+The API keys will be automatically loaded during inference and evaluation.
+You can place the required API keys in the `$VideoNoise/.env` file or set them directly as environment variables.
 If you choose to create a `.env` file, its contents should look like this:
  ```
-# The .env file, place it under $VLMEvalKit
+# The .env file, place it under $VideoNoise
 # API Keys of Proprietary VLMs
-# QwenVL APIs
-DASHSCOPE_API_KEY=
-# Gemini w.
-Google Cloud Backends
-GOOGLE_API_KEY=
 # OpenAI API
 OPENAI_API_KEY=
 OPENAI_API_BASE=
-# StepAI API
-STEPAI_API_KEY=
-# REKA API
-REKA_API_KEY=
-# GLMV API
-GLMV_API_KEY=
-# CongRong API
-CW_API_BASE=
-CW_API_KEY=
-# SenseNova API
-SENSENOVA_API_KEY=
-# Hunyuan-Vision API
-HUNYUAN_SECRET_KEY=
-HUNYUAN_SECRET_ID=
-# LMDeploy API
-LMDEPLOY_API_BASE=
 # You can also set a proxy for calling api models during the evaluation stage
 EVAL_PROXY=
 ```